Walt Disney World for Smokers

-Smoking is no longer popular in the United States.
+Smoking is no longer as popular as it was a couple of generations ago in the United States.
 Growing concerns about health risks and a national campaign to ban smoking in certain public areas have caused smoking rates to drop dramatically.
 As a nation, we have also become concerned about the risks of secondhand smoke.
 Walt Disney World is sensitive to these concerns.

-Tusker House Restaurant ***** — Behind the Tusker House, to the left as you face the restaurant is a truly hidden gem.
+Behind the Tusker House, to the left, as you face the restaurant is a truly hidden gem.
 Themed as the ruins of an old fort, this smoking area is fun.
-From this vantage point you can also enjoy the live music often presented on the streets of Africa.
+From this vantage point, you can also enjoy the live music often presented on the streets of Africa.

-Rafiki’s Planet Watch ***** — Smokers will be happy that Disney thought to provide these twin smoking areas.
+Smokers will be happy that Disney thought to provide these twin smoking areas.
 Rafiki’s is accessible only by a Wildlife Train ride through backstage areas.
-The attraction itself is quite large and time consuming.
+The attraction itself is quite large and time-consuming.
 Thankfully, smoking areas are provided both just outside the train station and just outside the main building entrance.
 Both are nicely themed areas, large enough to handle the sometimes vast crowds of smokers.

 Walt Disney World makes every effort to be sensitive to the needs of all its guests.
 Smoking areas are located in convenient and well-themed areas, close enough for easy access but far enough off the main paths for nonsmokers to avoid them.
 The sometimes close quarters of popular smoking areas encourage a friendly, social atmosphere between smokers.
 Disney’s smoking areas provide a terrific solution to the ongoing smoking debate.